CLICK HERE TO CONTACT US NOW !!!

 (a) Group 1 for all aeroplanes where the flight test was conducted in a multi-engine aeroplane,

-(b) Group 2 for multi-engine centre line thrust and single engine aeroplanes where the flight test was conducted in a multi-engine centre line thrust aeroplane,
+(b) Group 2 for multi-engine center line thrust and single engine aeroplanes where the flight test was conducted in a multi-engine center line thrust aeroplane,

 c) Group 3 for single engine aeroplanes where the flight test was conducted in a single engine aeroplane, and